 After graduating Farahana assisted Haitian migrants and asylum seekers within Central Florida and she is passionate about introducing Latin American and Caribbean culture to her environment, through hosting conversations and cultural celebrations.

-Farahana is currently pursuing an MSc in Development Studies at the London School of Economics.
+Farahana completed her MSc in Development Studies at the London School of Economics in September 2022.
 In the future, Farahana hopes to continue helping others by fighting for economic equity as it relates to marginalised communities.